-Reed Bunting taken on a feeder at the Community Woodland in February 2019.
 Reed Buntings are quite plentiful in our area and are usually found around wetlands.
+This one was taken on a feeder at the Community Woodland in February 2019.

-Chaffinch in April 2019 in a tree on the edge of the woodland.
 Chaffinches are one of our most common and widespread birds in the UK and can be found almost anywhere, including gardens, woodland and farmland and even in towns and parks.
+The chaffinch pictured here was seen in April 2019 in a tree on the edge of the Community Woodland.

-Greenfinch feeding on the seeds of a woodland feeder in May 2019.
-A yellow wing bar and yellow sides to the tail are a good identification of the Greenfinch and the male has a much brighter plumage than the female (seen here).
+A yellow wing bar and yellow sides to the tail are a good identification of the Greenfinch and the male has a much brighter plumage than the female.
 Greenfinches are a common garden visitor and can often be heard singing along hedgerows with often a wheezy sound.

 Whitethroat are a spring/summer visitor of the warbler family and can be found in hedgerows and on scrubland, heaths and gorse-covered areas.
 This photo was taken on the edge of the Community Woodland in May 2019.

 Blackbirds are one of our resident songbirds and a common sight in gardens, farms, woodlands and parks.
-The male, as seen here, is black with a yellow beak and eye ring, while the female is brown and has not got the yellow bill or eye ring.
+The male, as seen here, is black with a yellow beak and eye ring, while the female is brown and does not have the yellow bill or eye ring.